Real-Dev-Squad/website-api-contracts/qr-code-auth/README.md

 Sure, here's the updated API contract for the PATCH call:

-## PATCH /qr-code-auth/is_authorized/{is_authorized}
+## PATCH /qr-code-auth/authorization_status/{authorization_status}

-Updates the is_authorized field of an existing qr-code-auth document for the specified user.
+Updates the authorization_status field of an existing qr-code-auth document for the specified user.

 - **Params**
-  - **is_authorized** (required, boolean): Specifies whether the authentication document is authorized or not.
+  - **authorization_status** (required, string): Specifies the authorization status of the user.
+The possible values are "NOT_INIT" , "AUTHORIZED" , "REJECTED".
+The default value will be "NOT_INIT"
 - **Query**
   None
 - **Headers**